AdobeDocs/dynamic-media-developer-resources.en/help/aem-ips-api/types/c-data-types/r-uncompress-options.md

 ---
-description: Upload setting to process ZIP and TAR files as master assets (None) or to extract and upload their contents (UnCompress).
+description: Upload setting to process ZIP and TAR files as primary assets (None) or to extract and upload their contents (UnCompress).
-seo-description: Upload setting to process ZIP and TAR files as master assets (None) or to extract and upload their contents (UnCompress).
+seo-description: Upload setting to process ZIP and TAR files as primary assets (None) or to extract and upload their contents (UnCompress).
 seo-title: UnCompressOptions
 solution: Experience Manager
 title: UnCompressOptions